avo-hq/docs.avohq.io/docs/2.0/licensing.md

 ## One license per site

-Each license can be used to run one application in one production environment on one URL.
-So when an app is in the `production` environment, we only need to check that the license key and URL match the purchased license you're using for that app.
+Each license can be used to run one application in one `production` environment on one URL.
+So when an app is in the `production` environment (`Rails.env.production?` is `true`), we only need to check that the license key and URL match the purchased license you're using for that app.

 ### More installations/environments per site

 You might have the same site running in multiple environments (`development`, `staging`, `test`, `QA`, etc.) for non-production purposes.
-You don't need extra licenses for those environments as long as they are not production environments.
+You don't need extra licenses for those environments as long as they are not production environments (`Rails.env.production?` returns `false`).

 ### Sites